kvanticoss/tealiumtobqaudienceexport/README.md

-# google-tealiumtobqaudiencedump
+# google-tealiumtobqaudienceexport

-Listens to postbacks from tealium profile updates and send selected values to bigquery
+Listens to postbacks from tealium profile updates and send selected fields to bigquery